 The RoboCup@Home league aims to develop service and assistive robot technology with high relevance for future personal domestic applications.
 It is the largest international annual competition for autonomous service robots and is part of the RoboCup initiative.
 A set of benchmark tests is used to evaluate the robots’ abilities and performance in a realistic non-standardized home environment setting.
-Focus lies on the following domains but is not limited to: Human-Robot-Interaction and Cooperation, Navigation and Mapping in dynamic environments, Computer Vision and Object Recognition under natural light conditions, Object Manipulation, Adaptive Behaviors, Behavior Integration, Ambient Intelligence, Standardization and System Integration.
-It is colocated with the RoboCup symposium.
+Focus lies on the following domains, but is not limited to: Human-Robot-Interaction and Cooperation, Navigation and Mapping in dynamic environments, Computer Vision and Object Recognition under natural light conditions, Object Manipulation, Adaptive Behaviors, Behavior Integration, Ambient Intelligence, Standardization and System Integration.

 Who can participate?

 Everybody with an autonomous robot can participate.
 The @Home league consists of some tests and an open challenge to demonstrate the abilities of your robot.
 To participate in the open challenge, you have to participate in at least one test.
 The competition is in a real-world scenario (see below).